Lumine-UI/lumine-docs/content/docs/GettingStarted.md

 To get started, you require following things:

 ## Requirements
-- Node.js [version]
+- Node.js
 - IDE or a text editor like VS Code
-- Browser or Mobile Device
+- Browser or Mobile Device (Android or iOS)

-- React Native
+## Operating environment

+Lumine UI works on all React Native applications along with React Native for Web support.
+The minimum supported OS versions for React Native (Expo) are

-- Android Version: >=6
+- Android 5+ (API level 21)
-- iOS Version
+- iOS 10+

+The web version depends on React Native for the Web.
+The browsers with known support include Chrome 60+ Safari 10.1+ / iOS Safari 10.1+

 ## Next Steps